Ochnaceae: Genera

-The following list of 33 genera consists of Neckia, which was resurrected in 2014, plus the 32 genera that were described in the most recent revision of Ochnaceae.
+The following list of 36 genera consists of Neckia, which was resurrected in 2014, Indovethia, Polythecanthum and Sinia, plus the 32 genera that were described in the most recent revision of Ochnaceae.
 The classification is from Schneider et alii (2014).

 Description

 The following description is excerpted from the descriptions of Medusagynaceae, Quiinaceae, and Ochnaceae s.s. in The Families and Genera of Vascular Plants, with some information from other sources, as indicated.

 Mostly shrubs and small trees, plus a few trees of moderate size, and in Sauvagesia, a few herbs.

 Leaves simple, except pinnately compound in Krukoviella, and in Quiinoideae, often pinnately lobed or compound on juvenile plants.
 Pinnate leaves are typical of Rhytidanthera.
 The leaves are often coriaceous and conspicuously serrate.
 Stipules present, except Medusagyne.

 Venation often scalariform (ladder-like) in appearance, with parallel and closely spaced secondary and tertiary veins.
 Petioles absent or short, sometimes resembling a pulvinus.

 Unisexual flowers are common in Medusagyne and in Quiinoideae (except Froesia), but restricted to a clade of three genera in Ochnoideae.
 Unisexual flowers are found in Schuurmansia, Schuurmansiella, and Euthemis.
 The flowers are always unisexual in Schuurmansiella.

 In polygamous species, flowers have been assessed as bisexual on the basis of morphology only.
 Pollen produced by apparently hermaphroditic flowers has, in a few cases, been found to be inaperturate, rendering the flower functionally female.

 Sepals 3 to 5, often unequal, sometimes accrescent.

 Petals 4 or 5, or rarely 3, 6, 7, or 8, often contort, free or fuzed at base only, sometimes reflexed over the sepals.

 Fertile stamens 5 to 10 or numerous, rarely one.
 Filaments sometimes persistent, sometimes narrowed near the anthers.

 Anthers basifixed or slightly dorsifixed, usually dehiscing by one or two apical or subapical pores, sometimes latrorsely by longitudinal slits.
 In Medusagyne and Quiinoideae, an enlarged septum separates the thecae.

 Staminodes often present, free or connate, sometimes petaloid, sometimes enveloping the fertile stamens.

 Nectar not produced.
 Flowers usually buzz-pollinated.

 Ovary superior, longitudinally ribbed in Medusagyne and Quiinoideae; unribbed in Ochnoideae.
 Carpels completely fused or nearly separate; 2-15, or up to 25 in Medusagyne.
 Style apical or gynobasic.

 Fruit sometimes winged; rarely a nut or drupe, often berry-like; usually a septicidal capsule, or else the ovary separating to form blackish drupelets on a usually reddish, accrescent receptacle.

 Seeds albuminous or exalbuminous, winged or not.
 The seed coat often includes a layer of cristarque cells.
 These are sclereids, each containing calcium oxalate crystals in the form of a druse.